keras-team/keras/docs/templates/applications.md

 keras.applications.music_tagger_crnn.MusicTaggerCRNN(weights='msd', input_tensor=None, include_top=True)
 ```

+A convolutional-recurrent model taking as input a vectorized representation of the Melgram spectrogram of a music track and capable of outputting the musical genre of the track.
+You can use `keras.applications.music_tagger_crnn.preprocess_input` the convert a sound file to a vectorized spectrogram.
+This requires to have installed the [Librosa](http://librosa.github.io/librosa/) library.
+See [the usage example](#music-tagging-and-feature-extraction-with-musictaggercrnn).

 ### Arguments

 - weights: one of `None` (random initialization) or "msd" (pre-training on [Million Song Dataset](http://labrosa.ee.columbia.edu/millionsong/)).